wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching.md

 myStreamMetadataKey:streamMetadataValue
 ```

-If the ``':'`` operator is not used within an individual search clause, metadata keys are not searched against.Instead, metadata values are searched against (along with the other searchable Stream fields).
+If the ``':'`` operator is not used within an individual search clause, metadata keys are not searched against.
+Instead, metadata values are searched against (along with the other searchable Stream fields).

 **QueryString**     | **Streams returned**
 ------------------  | ----------------------------------------